wagdav/thewagner.net/content/2025-02-15-Six-months-of-CDK.markdown

 ## Moving resources

-I like maintaining code which groups resource definitions into high-level, application-specific modules like "storage layer" or an "compute cell" because the structure provides me context about a particular resource's role in the application.
+I like maintaining code which groups resource definitions into high-level, application-specific modules like "storage layer" or a "compute cell" because the structure provides me context about a particular resource's role in the application.
 As I mentioned before, constructs provide a great modeling tool for building up these modules.